vikejs/vike-react/packages/vike-react-redux/README.md

   // Saving KBs: we don't need pageContext.data (we use the store instead)
   // - If we don't delete pageContext.data then Vike sends pageContext.data to the client-side
-  // - This optimization only works if the page is SSR'd: if the page is pre-rendered then don't do this delete pageContext.data
+  // - This optimization only works with SSR: if the page is pre-rendered then don't do this delete pageContext.data
 }
 ```